 Attributed to French parenting guru Isabelle Filliozat, the strategy involves what’s described as “building a bridge” to ease your kids away from their screens and back to the real world.

 Essentially, rather than telling your child to turn the screen off, you spend a moment engaging with them about what they are doing or watching.
 This helps bring them out of their trance and makes the transition back to the real world less jarring.

 I’ve been giving this a go with my 4-year-old YouTube Kids-addict and it really does work.

 I usually try something like this: “What is Miss Hands unboxing now?
 Do you think it will be another Disney Princess figurine?”

 If I’d asked her if she saw a monkey fly past the window, she wouldn’t have heard me.
 There is something about connecting with what they are doing that helps draw them out.

-Do you have trouble getting your kids to put screens down?
-Do you think this strategy would work for them?
+Do you have trouble when you try to end screen time?
+Do you think this strategy would work for your kids?